Republic of Karelia: Literature

 Karelia is sometimes called "the songlands", as Karelian poems constitute most of the Karelo-Finnish epic Kalevala and many of Russian Bylinas were documented in Pudozh.

 The written literature of Karelia was formed at the beginning of the 20th century.
-In the 1930s Karelian and Veps languages gained a writing system, but during the Stalinist repressions many books in veps and Karelian were burned and cultural figures were deported.
+In the 1930s Karelian and Veps languages gained a writing system, but during the Stalinist repressions many books in Veps and Karelian were burned and cultural figures were deported.

 After the creation of the Karelian Labour Commune many American and Canadian finns moved to Karelia and began creating new literature.
 Many Karelians could understand Finnish so some authors, such as one of the most famous Karelian writers Antti Timonen, started to write in Finnish.

+Writers of the Republic of Karelia are united in public organizations: